 </View>

-Button comes in 4 sizes, with the medium size used by default. small size can be used in cases when there is limited space available for rendering, like in complex tools or dashboards. large and xlarge are built for marketing pages.
+Button comes in four sizes, with the medium size used by default. small size can be used when there is limited space available for rendering, such as in complex tools or dashboards. large and xlarge sizes are usually used in mobile layouts and on marketing pages.

 <View gap={3} direction="row">